Listen to this post with Alexa!

 What to know before you go:

 The Wildflower Center is currently open to visitors, but reservations – and masks! – are required for entry.
 The Center allows you to book a two-hour block up to five days in advance via their website.
 Groups are limited to five or fewer people and some garden areas are now mapped out for one-way traffic to support social distancing efforts.
-During non-COVID times, the Center also features a gift shop and Wildflower Café to grab a bite pre or post exploring.
-Both are currently closed.

-Though it can get toasty out on the meadow, one of our favorite spots to roam is the quarter-mile trail surrounding the Savanna Meadow, which you enter through a limestone archway known as Cecille’s Arch.
+Our favorite spots to roam is the quarter-mile trail surrounding the Savanna Meadow, which you enter through a limestone archway known as Cecille’s Arch.
 If you happen to visit shortly after a rain, the meadow is also home to a shallow, ephemeral creek lined with grasses.

 The Hill Country Trails are also great for exploring.
 Winding through 70 acres, there are two trail loops through a plot where researchers study prescribed fire and land response.
 The John Barr Trail (.25 miles) intersects with the longer Simmons Research Trail (.6 miles) to meet your hiking needs.
 Roadrunners are commonly seen running the trails too!